-- If you require an app to test with, set up the Company Expenses app from the Mendix App Store as a free app to try out its mobile features
+- If you require an app to test with, set up the Event App from the Mendix App Store as a Free App to try out its mobile features

 - Have an account for Adobe PhoneGap Build (you can create one for free here)

 To publish your app in the Apple App Store, do the following:

 - Register for an Apple Developer Account

 - Have an iOS device (iPhone or iPad) for testing the iOS package that will be produced